rashmibhaskar/whack-a-mole-game/prompts.md

 ## Prompt 1
 I want to build a game similar to Whack-A-Mole using HTML, CSS, and JavaScript.
-The game is called "FaceBomp," where players click on popping-up photos to earn points.
+The game is called "Whack a Mole," where players click on popping-up photos to earn points.

 Let's start with the HTML only, which should link to CSS and JS files:
 * Display the game's title.